 "Our current understanding of the Western Cordillera was built from equal parts science and personality.
 The Geology and the Geologist cannot be separated."

-Opening comment from Professor Art Snoke on the first day of his graduate course
+Opening comment from Dr. Art Snoke on the first day of his graduate course

 on Cordilleran Tectonics, University of Wyoming, 1998